 Before we go into a deep discussion of “Whether I should buy an SSL certificate or not” let us see the SSL certificate in brief.

 SSL is a security protocol and cryptographic encryption system that secures the data from being eavesdropped on.
-This technique embedded in the development of a digital certificate kind of thing, which known as an SSL certificate.
+This technique is embedded in the development of a digital certificate kind of thing, which is known as an SSL certificate.

-SSL Certificates help in securing the data traverse over the network by a strong encryption method.
+SSL Certificates help in securing the data traversing over the network by a strong encryption method.
 Some SSL also confirms the legitimacy of your services or businesses, so that the end-users or visitors trust your brand, eventually increasing your profit/popularity ratio.

 For years, SSL has gone through many improvements in terms of cryptography improvement.
-Now, the time has changed and so has the SSL, with 256 bit encryption it is not only protecting the transmitted data but also servers, domains, documents, software, source codes as well as mobile applications.
+Now, the time has changed and so has the SSL, with 256-bit encryption it is not only protecting the transmitted data but also servers, domains, documents, software, source codes as well as mobile applications.

 Who needs an SSL Certificate?

-Some of the famous ITians of the world like Google, Yahoo mail, Facebook, PayPal, Amazon, American Bank, AT&T etc…are securing their online applications with SSL certificates.
+Some of the famous ITians of the world like Google, Yahoo mail, Facebook, PayPal, Amazon, American Bank, AT&T, etc…are securing their online applications with SSL certificates.

 All these websites are legitimate and trusted; why?
 As a user whenever you use any website for online transactions, your personal and confidential information will travel back and forth (between your network and server).